ARION

 “We still have four and a half years until the other ship arrives,” Ken remarked.
 “We don’t have to be in a hurry.”

 “Says you,” Ethan retorted.
 “I’m tired of living in a military tent on a pallet or a cot.
-I’m ready for a house and a proper bed!”
+I’m ready for a house with a proper bed!”

 “It looks like our alien friends went for an early morning swim,” Kate mused aloud as she crawled out of the second truck.
 They all followed her gaze out toward the lake and saw all four of the Sori emerging from the water.
 It was just warm enough that a thin layer of mist covered the surface of the lake and seeing the dinosauria rising from the waters in the morning light was a little eerie.